 Well, hey, I'm excited to be here with you guys today and we've got a lot to talk about.
 In my mind, it's been a crazy last couple of months.
 Here we sit in the spring of 2021, and we continue to unravel this new way of buying and selling franchise businesses during a pandemic.
 Sales and profits have taken these crazy turns, in most cases for the positive.
-And so, everything has been changing and evolving pretty quickly in terms of prices, and multiples, and buyers, and stimulus, and all this stuff.
+And so, everything has been changing and evolving pretty quickly in terms of prices, multiples, buyers, stimulus, and all this stuff.

 I want to talk about all of that and we just chat about that for the next 30 or so minutes.
-But first, I wanted to give a shout out to our Unbridled Capital team.
+But first, I wanted to give a shout-out to our Unbridled Capital team.
 How cool is this?
 Franchise Times is, as you all know, a magazine and a marketing company that puts out tons of franchise information and deal information.
 They come out every year with the Franchise Dealmaker of the Year Award winners.

 And then, here's another one.
 Restaurant Brands New Zealand buys the assets of Great American Chicken, the primary KFC franchisee in the Los Angeles area with 70 restaurants.
 Of course, we were, in this case, the buy-side advisor.
 Unbridled Capital was.
 It was a big landmark transaction, bringing a publicly traded company that represented over 300 restaurants and owns over 300 restaurants in New Zealand and Australia primarily, but also in the Hawaiian islands.

 Then the third one was that Unbridled Capital rolls up four sellers to sell 67 Moe's Southwest Grill Stores to Quality Restaurant Group, making Quality the largest Moe's franchisee.
 How neat is that?
 I don't know if any of you who have done deals a lot, how hard it is to have two transactions from two different sellers close simultaneously.
-But in this particular situation, our team gathered together four franchisees, four sellers, totalling 67 stores, in the Moe's system and sold all four of them simultaneously to one buying franchisee, Quality Restaurant Group.
+But in this particular situation, our team gathered together four franchisees, and four sellers, totaling 67 stores, in the Moe's system and sold all four of them simultaneously to one buying franchisee, Quality Restaurant Group.

 In the meantime, you can check out the awards on Franchise Times, and there's going to be some more information coming out through a couple of webinars and podcasts with Franchise Times on these particular deals in the next couple of months, I believe.
 As I sit back and go back to our initial reason for starting this webinar and talking about what's happened in the past 60 days as we end and push into Q2 and end Q1 of 2021, I'm amazed by the impact of the stimulus checks that have gone out under the new Biden administration and their impact on especially QSR sales and transactions.

 I mean, we've got a lot of clients who are just absolutely killing it right now over last year.
 Of course, they're going to be lapping some really soft comps.
 I mean, we all remember, what day did it really happen?
-In my mind, I think COVID hit like at March 12th or March 13th, one of those two dates.
+In my mind, I think COVID hit on March 12th or March 13th, one of those two dates.
 I was down in Dallas and I can remember being at a convention.
-Everyone was leaving and people were canceling at the last minute, and it felt like a ghost town there.
+Everyone was leaving and people canceled at the last minute, and it felt like a ghost town there.
 That seemed to be just right at the start of it for me.

 Sales in all brands struggled for at least a 30 to 60-day period.
-But of course we've talked about this before.
+But of course, we've talked about this before.
 The QSR space has just been really, really resilient and they started coming back, certain brands faster and more strongly than others, starting in the very, very late part of April, early part of May, and then pushing out into the summer.
 You had an uneven performance, sometimes the delivery mechanism of stores like Sonic, where you had touchless, contactless delivery of the food to the cars, where really that model just really started doing really well.

 Heavy delivery businesses started doing really well.
-And then, obviously, the casual diners and the fast casual locations without drive-throughs went on really a run of struggling.
+And then, obviously, the casual diners and the fast-casual locations without drive-throughs went on really a run of struggling.
 They've mostly recovered.
 At least the fast casuals have.
 The stimulus spending has really pumped sales and transactions.
 Starting in the latter part of March, we're starting to hear a lot of our clients up 60 and 70% in sales on a comp basis, on a day over day, week over week, period over period basis.
 The numbers are absolutely incredible.

 And so, this is really just an unprecedented time and we continue to hear our operators who are friends of mine and obviously large franchisees, they're just quietly amazed at how much money they're making at the moment, number one.
-The second thing is, I can hear it in their voices how much they're struggling with keeping up with labor.
+The second thing is, I can hear in their voices how much they're struggling with keeping up with labor.
 Everyone is just like it's all hands on deck and people are working overtime and hours are longer.

 Banks have continued to ease up on their lending requirements.
-Maybe not on their lease-adjusted leverage, in their coverage ratios and things like this so much.
+Maybe not on their lease-adjusted leverage, in their coverage ratios, and things like this so much.
 It's just maybe their willingness to open their pocketbooks again and win money on franchise deals.
 Some of them are actually quite a bit more aggressive than they've been in the last three or four months.
-A lot of it's because the rollover comps and the trajectory of these businesses is strong.
+A lot of it's because the rollover comps and the trajectory of these businesses are strong.
 So you have that.
 Capital is easier to find and interest rates remain low.
 That's a good thing for buyers.

 The second thing I think is happening is, again, we've talked about this in the past.
 But you have this Amazon-ing of the retail space that hasn't happened to restaurants.
 Because of that, it feels like this area is an area that's attracting more capital maybe than other areas.
 It's like more people are buying houses in Florida now than they are in New York.
 Maybe it's shifting across these segments.
 People want access to the service sector and they want to be able to invest in the retail sector.
 And these fragmented businesses, privately held franchise businesses are ways to do that in a meaningful way.